 Although there should be some caution used with interpreting the rules these way.
 I can understand the point of view that a DM can allow a character to be compensated, even dramatically.
 The dice don’t rule a character, at most a DM does.
 DM’s having pity for a character by giving them access to an certain stats and unusual class for the player rolling badly isn’t a terrible thing.

-On the other hand having a 3 in Charisma and average stats but opening up the possibility of them playing an Assassin could be a really fun game mechanic to expand the options for a player who otherwise rolled poorly and didn’t have any better choices or options and now has to play essentially an evil character as a way to balance the game Designers dice expectations.
+On the other hand having a 4 in Charisma and average stats but opening up the possibility of them playing an Assassin could be a really fun game mechanic to expand the options for a player who otherwise rolled poorly and didn’t have any better choices or options and now has to play essentially an evil character as a way to balance the game Designers dice expectations.
 Perhaps pointing out that maybe evil is related to Charisma in some way in the alignment spectrum.
-And this also somewhat are used for the fact that maybe assassins are willing to overlook things in certain characters or they’re willing to deal with such concepts and ideas and that there is someone who has the spies understanding the ruses of judging someone just upon the appearance behaviors and all that will be modified through intensive training in the assassin class…
+And reinforces the fact that maybe assassins are willing to overlook things in certain characters or they’re willing to deal with such concepts and ideas and that there is someone who has the spies understanding the ruses of judging someone just upon the appearance behaviors and all that will be modified through intensive training in the assassin class…

 There are a few ways to go about looking for things in an analog code system.
 One can go through line by line, or after suspicions have been raised create something obviously false.
 Personally though I’ll just flip Method 2 and use my betrayer dice…. which means the dice in the pic above gave me a seven, not ‘bad’ for the results sought.